 Kubernetes applications usually consist of multiple, separate services, each running in its own container.
-Developing and debugging these services on a remote Kubernetes cluster can be cumbersome, requiring you to get a shell on a running container and running your tools inside the remote shell.
+Developing and debugging these services on a remote Kubernetes cluster can be cumbersome, requiring you to get a shell on a running container in order to run debugging tools.

 This document describes using

 - Kubernetes cluster is installed

 - Telepresence is installed

 Connecting your local machine to a remote Kubernetes cluster

 its Daemon and connect your local workstation to the cluster.

 $ telepresence connect Launching Telepresence Daemon ...
 Connected to context default (https://<cluster public IP>)